 Saturday Breakfast: Every Saturday morning at St. E’s you will hear the sizzle of bacon on the grill, the cracking of eggs into large mixing bowls and the sounds of laughter as volunteers mingle with our houseless guests for a hot start off the day right breakfast.
 Foot washing of our guests takes place at the back of the church hall, where folks not used to being touched by another human being can experience the warmth of God’s love for all people.
 Clothing and footwear is also distributed.
-The Lino Family heads this ministry up with tons of support from many folks, including many teens from our private and public schools.
+This ministry isn’t possible without the tons of support from many folks, including many teens from our private and public schools.
+And you are most welcome to flip an egg, roll a napkin or just hand out some good advice!

 Laundry Aloha: Having clean clothing is something most of us take for granted.
 But if you live on the streets, having clean clothes is a real challenge.
 Someone once said that it’s very expensive to be poor, and one look at the cost of doing a load of laundry at the Laundro-Mat brings that fact home.
-So, once a month, members of the congregation prepare packets of laundry detergent, a roll of quarters and a note of God’s love for the benefit of those in need.
-Some 80 packages are delivered each month, washing 160 extra large capacity loads of laundry.
+So, our intrepid Catholic Workers bought commercial grade laundry equipment and every day provides load of washed, dried and folded laundry for those in need of this service.
+All at the best possible price: FREE!

 Working with our friends from Micronesia and the Marshall Islands: The long suffering people from Micronesia and the Marshall Islands saw their homelands devastated by the horror of nuclear bomb testing and the resultant radiation poisoning seeking health care and education for their children and a better life for their future generations, St. E’s hosts We Are Oceania, an outreach organization funded by the U.S. Interior Dep’t., which assists our migrant friends in obtaining health insurance, housing and jobs.
 We have also organized this community seeking to have them become eligible for Medicaid (they are the only people excluded from Medicaid participation in our country) with monthly marches to the federal building and regular meetings with our congresspersons and senators.
 (Photo of march)